Cloud Training

 Cost Estimation

-Before training starts, the Platform estimates total cost based on:
+Before training starts, the platform estimates total cost by:

 Factors affecting cost: